-- I am indeed honoured to be invited by the Commandant, National Defence College of Nigeria, Rear Admiral N. P. Aghalor to deliver this lecture on the Energy sector and sustainable Development in Nigeria to the Course 23 participants of the College.
-I gather that participants to this Course are mostly of Colonels and their equivalents drawn from the Nigerian Armed Forces, Nigerian Police, Paramilitary Services, and Strategic Federal Ministries as well as sister African Armed Forces.
+- I am indeed honoured to be invited by the Commandant, National Defence College of Nigeria, to deliver this lecture on "The Energy sector and sustainable Development in Nigeria" to the Course 24 participants of the College.
+I gather that this Course 24 is made of 130 participants, who are mostly of Colonels and their equivalents drawn from the Nigerian Armed Forces, Nigerian Police, Paramilitary Services, and Strategic Federal Ministries as well as sister African Armed Forces.
 Participants are therefore from the cream of the society.
-May I, on behalf of Energy Commission of Nigeria congratulate all course 23 participates and wish them well. - Energy is technically defined as the ability to do work.
-It exists in various forms such as chemical, magnetic, electromagnetic, thermal, kinetic, mechanical, potential, elect rical etc; and that it can be transformed from one form to another but cannot be created nor destroyed. - The Oxford Advanced Learner Dictionary defines development as the gradual growth of something so that it becomes more advance, stronger, e.t.c.
+May I, on behalf of Energy Commission of Nigeria, congratulate all course 24 participants and to wish them well as they go through the progamme. - Energy Commission of Nigeria (ECN) was established by the Energy Commission Act No. 62 of 1979, as amended by Act No. 32 of 1988 and Act No. 1989 under the law of the Federal Republic of Nigeria and is mandated by the law to produce strategic plans and co-ordinate national policies on energy in all its ramifications